Best Asus monitors for 2022

 If you have a professional budget to work with, then this is the Asus monitor to go for.
 It ships with coverage for just about all of the most popular color spaces, including Adobe RGB and the even more demanding DCI-P3 space.
 It can also replicate those colors with extreme accuracy.

 Unlike typical monitors which use normal LEDs to provide their backlight, this display employs Mini LED technology, which is currently powering some of the priciest and most advanced TVs on the market.
-Those tiny little light sources put out a ton of illumination, pumping the sustained brightness up to 1,000 nits and the brightness all the way up to 1,600 nits.
+Those tiny little light sources put out a ton of illumination, pumping the sustained brightness up to 1,000 nits and the peak brightness all the way up to 1,600 nits.

 This display supports Dolby Vision HDR, so if you’re editing super high-end video for HDR output, you’ll be able to see your results in real-time.
 To keep the color reproduction pristine, Asus includes an X-Rite color calibration tool directly in the box so you can check and adjust the color performance every few weeks to make sure everything is perfect.